benjvi/benjvi.github.io/_drafts/vi-code-idea-trifecta.md

 - `fn + up / down` - move to top / bottom of visible page
 - `cmd + <- / ->` - ALTERNATIVE for moving to start / end of line

-Again, VS Code is looking awesome!
-It has cmd as a useful alternative to fn for moving to the start/end of document, which also means it makes sense that you can move to the start and end of a line with cmd.
+Comparing the three, it's clear VS Code is awesome!
+Here, it has cmd as a useful alternative to fn for moving to the start/end of document, which also means it makes sense that you can move to the start and end of a line with cmd.

 ### Undo/Redo